Paul Potts: Britain's Got Talent

 Potts auditioned for Simon Cowell's new talent show Britain's Got Talent at the Wales Millennium Centre in Cardiff, Wales on 17 March 2007.
 The audition was televised on ITV in the UK on 9 June 2007.
 Potts sang the full rendition of Giacomo Puccini's "Nessun dorma," which was condensed for broadcast.
 His rendition of the aria brought looks of awe from the judges.
 Potts received a standing ovation from the audience of 2,000 people.
-The YouTube video clip from the show has had more than 194 million views as of October 2022.
+The YouTube video clip from the show has had more than 197 million views as of February 2025.

 In the semi-final on 14 June 2007, Potts performed the main verses of Andrea Bocelli's "Time To Say Goodbye."
 He progressed to the final after receiving the highest public vote in that show.

 He performed "Nessun dorma" again for his finale on 17 June 2007, as well as an encore after he won the competition.
 Potts defeated the bookmakers' co-favourite Connie Talbot, and received the highest percentage of two million votes cast to win £100,000.
 He then performed Sarah Brightman's "Nella Fantasia" at the Royal Variety Performance on 3 December 2007, in front of Queen Elizabeth II.

 On 3 December 2012, he was invited to celebrate 100 years of the Royal Variety Performance alongside Spelbound, Diversity and 2009 finalist Stavros Flatley.
-Together they performed a dance routine finishing with Potts singing "Nessun Dorma" with Diversity dancing to the song.
+Together they performed a dance routine finishing with Potts singing "Nessun Dorma" with Flatley dancing to the song.

 Questions about amateur status

 Shortly before the Britain's Got Talent final in June 2007, the programme was criticised for representing Potts as a simple mobile-phone salesman, when he had appeared with the Royal Philharmonic Orchestra and had plans for a summer tour with it.
 He was accused of being an experienced performer who was reaping the benefit of professional training.
 Potts responded that he had never worked as a professional singer.
 He had paid for lessons, but everyone taking part in the show had had some training.
 He had not claimed to be untutored, but had never performed any concert for pay and was therefore an amateur.
 He also said that the Pavarotti masterclass he attended in Italy was paid for from his own savings.
-His comments were confirmed by the singing teacher who gave him lessons until Potts gave up in 2003 due to illness.
+His comments were confirmed by the singing teacher who gave him lessons until illness caused Potts to give up in 2003.